root670/dance-pad/README.md

   each sensor.
 Has M4-sized screw terminal to attach to 3D printed mounting hardware (TODO).

-* Configurator: Application to configure and debug the pad written in Python.
+* `Configurator`: Application to configure and debug the pad written in Python.
   Communicates with the firmware using a serial connection.
 Will likely use a web interface for the frontend and communicate with the backend using WebSockets.

-* Firmware: Code that runs on the Teensy.
+* `Firmware`: Code that runs on the Teensy.
 Reads sensor values, listens for serial messages, and controls the LEDs.
 Uses fixed timings for sending Joypad reports and updating the LEDs.
 The goal is for it to be easy enough to modify to support different pad layouts (i.e. 5 panel StepManiaX or Pump It Up pads)